 /templates/popup.ejs- template for when a dot on the map is clicked

 /templates/table-row.ejs- template for each row in the list view

 - Remove the custom filters and add your own.

 index.html- custom HTML for filters starts around line 112

 /js/searchable_map_lib.js- logic for custom filters starts around line 265

-- Before you publish, you’ll need to get a Google API key.
-You can get on here.
-Replace the API key on this line of
+- Before you publish, you’ll need to get a free Google Maps API key, which is similar but different from the Get Your Google Sheets API Key section in this chapter.
+Replace the Google Maps API key on this line of

 - Upload this map and all the supporting files and folders to your site.
-This map requires no back-end code, so any host will work, including GitHub pages, Netlify or your own web server.
+This map requires no back-end code, so any host will work, such as GitHub Pages as described in Chapter 10, or Netlify, or your own web server.